The Difference Between Filter Paper and Chromatography

 Chromatography, however, involves interactions at the molecular level, with unstable or even permanent bonds between solutes, solvents, and stationary phases.

-Why is filter paper used in chromatography
+Why is filter paper used in chromatography?

 Filter paper for laboratory use is a relatively important supply, so, we want to be skilled in the use of filter paper, which is a necessary procedure in each of our chemical experiments.
-Filter paper most filter paper is made of cotton fiber, so we have to use different methods for different purposes.
+Most filter paper is made of cotton fiber, so we have to use different methods for different purposes.
 Moreover, because it is made of fiber, it has innumerable holes in its surface through which liquid particles can pass, whereas larger solid particles cannot.